- Things To Check Before Buying A Rolex Watch

 For example, collections like The Submariner utilises the iconic Oyster bracelet which is built into a 3 link construction, The Datejust utilises a Jubilee bracelet which is made up of 5 links while The Day-Date uses The President bracelet, a 3 link bracelet that utilises semi-circled links.

-Rolex utilises all manner of straps, including alligator leather straps, Oysterflex band, a titanium blade coated with black elastomer, that was released in 2015 and utilised in the Yacht-Master and The Godfather of luxury watches, The Daytona
+Rolex utilises all manner of straps, including alligator leather straps, Oysterflex band, a titanium blade coated with black elastomer, that was released in 2015 and utilised in the Yacht-Master and The Godfather of luxury watches, The Daytona.

 Where Are You Buying Your Rolex?

 Deciding to buy a Rolex is a big decision that has no doubt taken considerable time to cogitate over.
 At the end of the day they do not tend to be cheap.
-Be it an emotional purchase or simply wearing for pleasure (like all watches should and not for investment purposes), you should ensure that you source your Rolex from a reputable site.
+Be it an emotional purchase or simply wearing for pleasure (like all watches should and not for investment purposes), you should ensure that you source your model from a reputable site.

 For example, you may find an exceptional deal in a stall at your local market.
 However, you can not be certain of the quality, nor the legitimacy of the timepiece, because you cannot confirm if the dealer is certified, experienced nor has your best interest at heart.